Language selection

 • Please include a document to demonstrate that you are applying for Certified true copies to complete your pension application in Canada, if you are in this situation.

-Witness a signature, affidavit, sworn statement only by appointment
+Witness a signature, affidavit, sworn statement, only by appointment.

 • Documents presented by a Canadian citizen or a non-Canadian citizen for use in Canada; exceptions apply (fees apply).

 Note: You need to gather all the necessary papers before presenting yourself at your appointment, but the date and your signature must be completed in front of the officer.
 Note that if witnesses must sign your document, both you and the witnesses must be present at the Embassy on the day of your appointment.
 Witnesses must have their own original official and valid pieces of identification.
 It is your responsibility to ensure that your witnesses meet the eligibility criteria.
-Your presence is mandatory for this service; please make an appointment with us.
+Your presence is mandatory for this service; please make a appointment by email with us.

 If you have questions about notarial services, email paris-consulaire@international.gc.ca.